Grassy field under a grey cloudy sky. There is a small red hovercraft driving away from the camera on the grass.

 More twists and turns on the second track

-Getting Competitive - The Hovercrafting Race Track
+Getting Competitive - Having a go at Hovercrafting

 The other half is far more competitive than I am, but I did try and race around this last track as fast as I could.
 We were seeing who could get around the quickest, and whether we would be fast enough to make it onto the official leaderboard.